ironsilk/mSquaredPlex/readme.md

 ## Deployment:

+Requirements:
+- make sure you have `docker` and `docker-compose` installed.

 1. Assign a local static ip to your server.
 2. (PLEX, NEWSLETTER) Get a static public domain name (free on RDS from account).
 3. (NEWSLETTER) open port 9092.